Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

 [You can use this link to pre-fill the Create Application form in our Portal.](https://portal.basistheory.com/applications/create?name=Setup+Proxy&permissions=application%3Acreate&permissions=reactor%3Acreate&permissions=proxy%3Acreate&type=management)

-*Make sure you remember the `id` of this new Application, you’ll use this in the following Steps.*
+*Make sure you remember the `key` of this new Application, you’ll use this in the following Steps.*

-## Create a Reactor Formula to handle the inbound request
+## 2. Create a Reactor Formula to handle the inbound request

 We will first create a new Reactor Formula to tokenize the card number in the inbound request.
 This [Reactor Formula](https://docs.basistheory.com/#reactor-formulas) will tokenize the card number and return a new `body` with the raw card number replaced with our newly created [Token](https://developers.basistheory.com/concepts/what-are-tokens/).